jsarnowski96/WebOrganizer/README.md

 # Web Organizer
-MERN stack web application designed to help you organize your day-to-day routine.
+MEN stack web application designed to help you organize your day-to-day routine.

 ## Table of contents
 [Description](#description)<br />